wp-plugins/tapatalk/readme.txt

 License: MIT License
 License URI: http://opensource.org/licenses/MIT

-Tapatalk for WordPress Plugin enables Tapatalk Community Reader to integrate WordPress Blogs and Forums into a single mobile app.
+The Tapatalk for WordPress plugin lets you add your WordPress blog to the Tapatalk app (just be sure that your existing forum--on any major community platform--is already on Tapatalk first)

 == Description ==

-Tapatalk for WordPress is an extension to your existing Tapatalk installation, enable you to add WordPress-powered content into the Tapatalk Community Reader mobile app.
-Tapatalk is an end-to-end mobile solution for your website that combine content and discussions into a single mobile app.
-Over 60000 websites have installed and activated Tapatalk.
+Tapatalk for WordPress is an add-on to your existing Tapatalk forum installation.
+If you have a forum on Tapatalk, then you can add your WordPress content on top of that, so that it too will be available on the Tapatalk mobile app.

+Tapatalk is an end-to-end mobile solution for your website that combines content and discussions into a single mobile app.
+Over 60,000 websites have installed and activated Tapatalk.

-Interested to learn more?
+Like to learn more?
 Download our mobile app or visit our website at http://tapatalk.com

 = Features include: =